migrave/dlbm/dlbm_multiclass/README.md

 # dlbm_multiclass
-This repository contains software for evaluation of four vision-only behaviour models on the multiclass MigrAVE dataset (diff2, diff3, feedback).
+This repository contains software for evaluation of two behaviour models on the multiclass MigrAVE dataset (diff2, diff3, feedback).
 The evaluated models are:
 * DLC1 - Deep Learning Classifier with an input of one frame and an activity vector
 * DLC8 - Deep Learning Classifier with an input of eight frames and an activity vector